ab9st8/pancake/readme.md

 * foreign function interfacing with Nim — just a way to write Pancake procedures in Nim and be able to call them in Pancake code. -->
 What I'm planning to work on is
 * [X] _(implemented in v0.1.5)_ tail-recursive procedure optimisation for public procedures (because we can),
+* [X] ("master-runtime-splitup" branch) splitting up the current runtime into a parser (to implement: optimising conditional jumps so the runtime doesn't have to check whether to skip every other instruction) and a runtime,
+* [ ] implementing more complex data types in a no-nonsense way (thinking of arrays and maybe objects/tables/dictionaries/whatever you want to call them specifically),
+* [ ] (1) implementing other control flow structures, such as loops and other conditional structures ("while" loops have been designed and are to be implemented),
+* [ ] (related to (1)) extending and implementing the idea of *marker-based programming*, which would justify non-reverse-Polish notation constructs such as "while" loops and conditional clauses,
-* [ ] allowing the runtime to generate a binary file with the all the info another runtime would need in order to run the program, basically allow redistribution of Pancake programs,
+* [ ] allowing the runtime to generate a binary file with the all the info another runtime would need in order to run the program, basically allow redistribution of Pancake programs in compiled form,
-* [ ] making the runtime a bit of its own thing (like a language backend), and then having a lexer as an additional helper to read and parse source code, so we can have languages that compile to Pancake — with that, we'd generate JS code by itself from Pancake instead of having to compile the Nim VM source code to JS,
-* [ ] implementing more complex data types in a no-nonsense way (thinking of arrays specifically),
-* [ ] creating a standard library with some sort of foreign function interfacing (to allow reading files, creating servers etc.),
+* [ ] creating a standard library in Nim,
 * [ ] allowing for identifiers to be treated as literals and be pushed to the stack, just as numbers and strings and booleans.
 That way we can make them procedure arguments and have procedures call other procedures.
-An appropriate "call" operator would have to be implemented as well.
-Candidates are `'`, `:`, and `,`,
+An appropriate "call" operator (most probably `'`) would have to be implemented as well,
-* [ ] supporting named parameters in procedures as well, probably written down with `private proc(a, b, c)`.
-Might make numbered parameters be written down as `private proc(3)` (for 3 parameters) as well,
-* [ ] splitting up the current runtime into a parser (to implement: optimising conditional jumps so the runtime doesn't have to check whether to skip every other instruction) and a runtime.
+* [ ] having a "reference" operator which would expect a single identifier and push a single *reference literal*.
+This is a large idea that I can't fully fit into a single bullet point, but it's interesting,
+* [ ] (2) switching the procedure definition format to `fn name(a b ... -- c d ...)`, where `a` and `b` are arguments and `c` and `d` are the values being returned — by utilising this we can have 1. named parameters, 2. the stack effect of the procedure, 3. a different number of return values than just one.
+* [ ] (in contradiction to (2)) switching the procedure definition format to something that is reverse-Polish notation compatible.
+That way we achieve a form of homoiconicity.